 This is unlikely, though not impossible, especially if you experience a knock or other trauma.
 It’s also possible to weaken your bridge through grinding teeth over time, both during the day and a night.
 Losing a tooth is an unsettling occurrence, though fortunately it’s usually easily fixed.
 Never attempt to use domestic or non-surgical adhesives, as this is unlikely to reattach your bridge, instead causing damage to the bridge and potentially creating problems for gum tissue.
 Using unsuitable substances on your dental bridge is likely to create problems requiring it to be replaced, instead of simply reattached.
 If your bridge falls out, call your White Plains dentist at once.
 If you are away from home, seek advice from a pharmacist for over-the-counter solutions, which will provide a temporary solution until you can get to your White Plains dentists’ office.

-The next step is to make an appointment with your dentist and discuss the suitability for a dental bridge.
+The next step is to book an appointment with WP FAMILY DENTISTRY and discuss the suitability for a dental bridge.

 Are you experiencing a dental emergency?
-Our team at Santa Monica Dentists is committed to being there for you when you need our help.
+Our team at White Plains Family Dentistry is committed to being there for you when you need our help.
 Simply give us a call to notify us of your emergency.
 We always do our best to provide same-day care to the most urgent cases.
 If we can’t see you immediately, we will be happy to offer tips for managing your emergency until then.